-If you’re planning to get a baby toad, you’ll need to figure out how and what to feed it.
-There are some differences in a baby toad’s diet if they’re in captivity versus the wild.
+If you’re planning to get a baby toad, you’ll need to figure out how and what to feed them.
+There are some differences in a baby toad’s diet if they’re kept as pets versus in the wild.
 But there are also some notable similarities.
-Starting at tadpoles, we’re going to discuss the main foods that toads will eat in the wild and in captivity, so you can be sure to feed your toad the proper diet.
+Starting with tadpoles, we’re going to discuss the main foods that toads will eat in the wild and as pets, so you can be sure to feed your toad the proper diet.

-Toads are hatched from eggs, but they don’t come out with legs.
-Rather, they’re born as tadpoles.
-They don’t even have air-breathing lungs yet, so they’re stuck in the water until they mature.
+Toads hatch from eggs, but most of them don’t come out with legs.
+Rather, they’re almost always born as tadpoles.
+They don’t even have air-breathing lungs at birth, so they’re stuck in the water until they mature.

-When a tadpole is first born, it will eat the remaining yolk in its egg.
-After that, the little tadpole will rely mostly on plant matter to sustain itself.
+When tadpoles are first born, they will absorb the remaining yolk in their egg.
+After that, they will rely mostly on plant matter to sustain themselves.
 This means eating algae and little floating plant particles.
-However, if there’s not enough plant matter for the tadpole, it might turn to cannibalism.
+However, if there’s not enough plant matter for the tadpole, they might turn to cannibalism.
 While this is uncommon, it’s far from unheard of.

 In the wild, a toad is going to eat a diverse array of food.
 They have varied diets and are open to eating pretty much anything that comes along that will fit in their mouth.
 Remember, toads are carnivorous, so they strictly eat living creatures.
 For baby toads, those creatures are very small.

-For toads in captivity, nutrition looks pretty similar to that of wild toads.
+For toads kept as pets, nutrition looks pretty similar to that of wild toads.
 However, there are some foods that pet toads are unlikely to eat.
 For example, centipedes and locusts might be common meals for a wild toad, but you’ll have a hard time purchasing feeder centipedes from the local pet store!